BrianHenryIE/bh-wp-plugin-updater/README.md

 That's it.

 Composer's autoloader will load bootstrap.php, and the plugin updater will be loaded on admin, cron, rest, and wp-cli requests.
+Obviously, [prefix your namespaces](https://github.com/BrianHenryIE/strauss).

 The UI then is seamless with the WordPress plugin UI: